John Maynard Keynes: Praise

 On a personal level, Keynes's charm was such that he was generally well received wherever he went – even those who found themselves on the wrong side of his occasionally sharp tongue rarely bore a grudge.
 Keynes's speech at the closing of the Bretton Woods negotiations was received with a lasting standing ovation, rare in international relations, as the delegates acknowledged the scale of his achievements made despite poor health.

 Austrian School economist Friedrich Hayek was Keynes's most prominent contemporary critic, with sharply opposing views on the economy.
 Yet after Keynes's death, he wrote: "He was the one really great man I ever knew, and for whom I had unbounded admiration.
 The world will be a very much poorer place without him."
-A colleague Nicholas Davenport recalled, "There were deep emotional forces about Maynard ...
+Colleague Nicholas Davenport recalled, "There were deep emotional forces about Maynard ...
 One could sense his humanity.
 There was nothing of the cold intellectual about him."

 Lionel Robbins, former head of the economics department at the London School of Economics, who engaged in many heated debates with Keynes in the 1930s, had this to say after observing Keynes in early negotiations with the Americans while drawing up plans for Bretton Woods:

 Douglas LePan, an official from the Canadian High Commission, wrote:

 Bertrand Russell named Keynes one of the most intelligent people he had ever known, commenting:

 Keynes's obituary in The Times included the comment: "There is the man himself – radiant, brilliant, effervescent, gay, full of impish jokes ...
 He was a humane man genuinely devoted to the cause of the common good."